Wenzhou: "City of chess"

 In 1995, Wenzhou was given the title of "City of Chess" by China Qiyuan, the official agency responsible for all board games and card games in mainland China.
 In 2020, Wenzhou celebrated its 25th anniversary of being the "City of Chess" in China.
-President of FIDE Arkady Dvorkovich sent a congratulatory letter to Wenzhou remarking that "Wenzhou has given births to many genius chess players, Ye Rongguang, Zhu Chen, Ding Liren, congratulate the 25th anniversary of Wenzhou being titled the "City of Chess" in China (温州出了很多天才型的棋手，叶荣光、诸宸、丁立人，祝贺温州被授予中国的国际象棋之城25周年).
+President of FIDE Arkady Dvorkovich sent a congratulatory letter to Wenzhou remarking that "Wenzhou has given births to many genius chess players, Ye Rongguang, Zhu Chen, Ding Liren, congratulate the 25th anniversary of Wenzhou being titled the "City of Chess" in China.

-Zhu Chen

-Wenzhounese chess practitioner and grandmaster Zhu Chen is the first and currently, the only, chess player in the history of the world to win all youth, junior, and adult world championships.
-In August 1988, Zhu placed first and won the World Girls Under 12 Championship in Romania.
-In September 1994, Zhu placed first and won the World Girls Junior Chess Championship in Matinhos, Brazil.
-In November 1996, Zhu placed first and won the World Girls Junior Chess Championship in Medellin, Colombia.
-In December 2001, Zhu placed first and won the World Women's Individual Championship in Moscow, Russia.

-In March 2002, during the FIDE Grand Prix in Dubai, Zhu defeated Ruslan Ponomariov, the World Chess Champion from 2002 to 2004, and knocked him out of the tournament, making her the first and only female world champion and athlete to defeat a male world champion in any competitive sport in the history of the world.

-Zhu is the current treasurer of FIDE Management Board and FIDE Council as well as Vice President of FIDE Zonal Council.

 Culture and demographics

 Language

 Wenzhou natives speak a language of Wu Chinese, the language family shared by Hangzhou, Ningbo, Suzhou and Shanghai; called Wenzhounese, also known as Oujiang (瓯江话 (甌江話, Ōujiānghuà)) or Dong'ou (东瓯 (東甌)).
 Geographic isolation and the immigration of Southern Min speakers from nearby Fujian have caused Wenzhounese to evolve into a very phonologically divergent hybrid difficult for outsiders to understand.
 As a result, even the adjacent Taizhou Wu variety has little mutual intelligibility with Wenzhounese.
-Conversely Wenzhouness itself has spread to the Chinese immigrant communities in the Flushing and Brooklyn Chinatowns of New York City.
+Conversely, Wenzhounese itself has spread to the Chinese immigrant communities in the Flushing and Brooklyn Chinatowns of New York City.

 The esoteric Wenzhounese language is reputed to have been used during the Second Sino-Japanese War during wartime communication and in the Sino-Vietnamese War for programming military ciphers (code).
-Due to its unique grammar, vocabulary, and pronunciation, the language is basically impossible for any non-local to understand.
+Due to its unique grammar, vocabulary, and pronunciation, the language is virtually impossible for any non-local to understand.